phel-lang/phel-lang.org/content/documentation/global-and-local-bindings.md

 ## Binding

 While `let` creates a new lexical context, `binding` temporarily redefines existing definitions while executing the body.
-This can be useful when writing tests on functions depending on external state as `binding` allows to remapping existing functions or values with mocks.
+This can be useful when writing tests on functions depending on external state as `binding` allows to remap existing functions or values with mocks.

 ```phel
 (ns my-app\tests\demo